Avoiding Obfuscation with Prover-Estimator Debate: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Beth Barnes for good probing on the stability requirement, Marie Buhl for discussions relating this work and broader debate safety cases, Benjamin Hilton, Jacob Pfau, Zachary Kenton, Simon Marshall, Jacob Hilton, and Mario Szegedy for detailed comments on the paper, and Lean for refusing to buy the middle author’s incomplete understandings of earlier versions of the proof.
+We would like to thank Beth Barnes for good probing on the stability requirement, Marie Buhl for discussions relating this work and broader debate safety cases, Benjamin Hilton, Jacob Pfau, Zachary Kenton, Simon Marshall, Jacob Hilton, and Mario Szegedy for detailed comments on the paper, and Lean for refusing to buy the second author’s incomplete understandings of earlier versions of the proof.
+JL is supported by Scott Aaronson's Coefficient Giving grant.
+ZX is supported by the NSF AI Institute for Foundations of Machine Learning (IFML).